alphagov/bouncer/README.md

 bouncer
 =======

-This is a dumb redirector to sit at the end of the transition tools workflow.
-It forms part of the transition tools MVP and may or may not exist later.
+This is a Rack-based redirector.
+It's being written as part of the agency transition effort and should, in time, replace [redirector](https://github.com/alphagov/redirector).
+But not just yet.